SprocketTools/SprocketBot/CAMPAIGNS.md

 - `-logPurchase`: Placeholder command.
 Allows players to make a "purchase" from another faction.
 - `-logMaintenance`: Placeholder command.
 Allows players to pay for maintenance costs.

+## Technical details: variables and constants for factions

+Note: variables that have obvious details (such as the faction name) are ommitted here.

+money
+- The amount of discretionary funds available to the player.
+- This value decreases as the player spends money, and increases automatically as taxes are collected.

+population
+- The amount of people spread out over the whole country

+landsize
+- The amount of land that a country controls
+- This is a cosmetic value right now; it affects nothing.

+farmsize
+- The amount of farmland that exists inside the country
+- If a country has too little farmland, this will have negative effects on the country as a whole

+governance
+- This value is set when the player chooses their type of government, and can range between 0.8 and 1.2.
+- This value affects multiple other stats

+happiness
+- The cumulative "index" that amalyzes other statistics to show the integrity of the country's society
+- Low values will have negative downsides in the future

+taxpoor
+- The tax rate set for the lower class.
+This makes up the bulk of a faction's income, but has more drastic side effects if set too high.

+taxrich
+- The tax rate set for the upper class and corporations.
+This affects the income tax levied on companies that reside within the faction.

+gdp
+- The gross domestic product of a country over 1 IGY.
+- This value is meant to fluctuate in real time in response to other variables.

+averagesalary
+- The median salary of the population within a faction
+- This value plays into GDP, and is expected to change in ways somewhat like the economic index.

+incomeindex
+- The financial stability "index" of the country
+- This value is currently affected by just the tax rate, but in the future will be affected by other variables
+- It is intended that this value can be adjusted to trigger random events in the future

+lifeexpectancy
+- The average life expectency within a country
+- This value is meant to fluctuate over time as a result of medical spending, agriculture, and other factors.

+educationindex
+- How efficient the education is within a country
+- This value is meant to change over time as a result of educational spending per pupil.

+farmefficiency
+- An efficiency scalar for farming that affects how many people a population can support

+agriculturespend
+- A user-set value that determines how many discretionary funds are redirected to improving agriculture
+- Spending money in this category helps to increase the efficiency scalar

+educationspend
+- A user-set value that determines how much discretionary funding is redirected to education
+- Spending money in this category helps to increase new technology researched

+socialspend
+- A user-set value that determines how much discretionary funding is redirected to healthcare, social programs, etc.
+- Spending money in this category provides an all-around improvement to various categories

+infrastructurespend
+- A user-set value that determines how much discretionary funding is redirected to improving transportation
+- Increases in this value improve the efficiency of the army and overall GDP